whuey79/htmlCalendar/README.md

 htmlCalendar
 ============
-Creates a HTML calendar for a month in our current year
+Creates a HTML/JS calendar for a month in current year

 drawCal(month)
 Parameters: int month (0-11)